Allie (wrestler): All Elite Wrestling (2019–2023)

+Return to Total Nonstop Action Wrestling (2025)

+Allie returned to Total Nonstop Action Wrestling (formerly Impact Wrestling) on May 25, 2025 at Border Brawl as the coach for Team Canada.

 Professional wrestling style and persona

-Her Bunny character takes inspiration from Baby (from House of 1000 Corpses and The Devil's Rejects), Katherine Pierce (The Vampire Diaries) and the movie The Strangers.
+Her Bunny character takes inspiration from Baby (from House of 1000 Corpses and The Devil's Rejects), Katherine Pierce (from The Vampire Diaries) and the movie The Strangers.

 Other media

 Dennis posed for the 2010 Nearly Naked Ladies of Wrestling Calendar, which was set up in aid of the Canadian Breast Cancer Foundation.
 She appears as herself in the 2011 independent film Beat Down.

 Personal life

-On September 21, 2013, Dennis married fellow professional wrestler Jesse Guilmette, better known as The Blade.
+On September 21, 2013, Dennis married American professional wrestler Jesse Guilmette, better known under the ring names Pepper Parks, Braxton Sutter, and The Blade.
 She has been a vegetarian for ethical reasons since she was 14 years old, and a vegan since late 2014.
-Dennis was once a long term London, Ontario resident, and as a result it is often mistakenly believed to be her birthplace.
+Dennis was once a long term London, Ontario, resident, and as a result it is often mistakenly believed to be her birthplace.